keboola/connection-docs/transformations/teradata/index.md

 You can organize the script into [blocks](/transformations/#writing-scripts).

-## Bucket databases for Read-only input mapping
+## Bucket objects for Read-only input mapping

 Teradata organizes tables in databases.
 Each bucket in Keboola is represented by a separated database, which usually follow this naming pattern: `<stackPrefix>_<projectID>_<bucketID>`
-- `stackPrefix` depends on keboola stack which you use
+- `stackPrefix` - depends on keboola stack which you use
   - https://connection.keboola.com/ - `SAPI`
   - https://connection.eu-central-1.keboola.com/ - `KEBOOLA`
   - https://connection.north-europe.azure.keboola.com/ - `KEBOOLA`
 - `projectID` - ID of your project, which you can find in URL
-- `bucketID` which you can find in detail of your bucket (field ID, not name).
+- `bucketID` - you can find this string ID in detail of your bucket (field ID, not name).
 This value is in form where `.` is replaced by `_`

 **Example**:
 Bucket with ID `in.c-bucketOutOfTransformation` in project `9435` in `connection.keboola.com` is represented by database `SAPI_9435-in_c-bucketOutOfTransformation`